 The Ignored Findings tab lists any findings you set as False Positive, Accept Risk, or Won't Fix on the Findings tab.

 Scanner Status tab

 The Scanner Status tab shows the individual scanner status for this scan and any detailed information if the scanner has not run.
 In addition, the screenshot shows how all scanners were correctly executed.

 Crawled URLs tab

-On the Scan Details page, the Crawled URLs tab shows you which pages were detected during crawling and chosen for an additional security scan.
-Crashtest Security scans all pages to detect interactive elements, such as a GET parameter in the URL or a form sent with a POST request.
+The Crawled URLs tab shows you which pages were detected during crawling and chosen for an additional security scan.
+DAST Essentials scans all pages to detect interactive elements, such as a GET parameter in the URL or a form sent with a POST request.
 An icon shows whether there was at least one vulnerability detected on that page for every page.

-The next step on your journey to agile security testing is to set up the invasive testing mode.
+The next step is to run a full scan.
 This allows you to test for a broader range of security vulnerabilities.